DUNE/p3s/README.md

 * NetworkX: some versions may present compatibility issues, resolving this is reponsibility of the developer

-* Apache 2.4 deployment may differ on different flavors of Linux, this needs to be addressed during deployment
+* Apache 2.4 deployment is different on different flavors of Linux, this must be addressed during deployment

+* One must make sure that mod_wsgi is built for correct version of Python; this may be checked in a few ways, one method is to run "ldd" to look at the version shared libraries

 ## Installation and setting up
 ### Getting the software